Orienteering Anytime at Permanent Courses

 The South Courses start at the information point near the Aquatics Centre and cover the southern half of the park including the Olympic Stadium, Arcelormittal Orbit and Mandeville Place.

-The South courses are currently being updated following park redevelopment.
+The South courses are being updated following park redevelopment and are currently out of use.

 |Yellow||11||1.6||Suitable for beginners as an introduction to orienteering||15-35|